-When looking at the way most journalists drool over the big boys of the games industry – The Bethesda’s, Ubisoft’s, Supercell’s of this world, you’d think that pitching your game to reviewers is a simple, standard procedure based on set dates and activities repeated over time.
+When looking at the way most journalists drool over the big boys of the games industry – The EA, Nintendo and Blizzard’s of this world, you’d think that pitching your game to reviewers is simple.
+A standard procedure based on set dates and activities repeated over time.

-Pitching your game is a difficult, arduous process with so many moving parts that the mind often boggles at the reality of the situation.
+Pitching your game is a difficult, arduous process.
+There are so many moving parts that the mind often boggles at the reality of the situation.

-Beyond that, there’s the million dollar question of when to start pitching your game to reviewers?
+Beyond that, there’s the million-dollar question: when to start pitching your game to reviewers?

-It’s easy to sugarcoat the issue in typical PR fashion by giving generic, sweeping advice on timeframes, such as “a month before launch to give a journalist enough time to look at the game”.
+It’s easy to sugarcoat the issue in typical PR fashion – giving generic, sweeping advice on timeframes, such as “a month before launch to give a journalist enough time to look at the game”.

 The thing is, crunch is still a thing, so we know having a review-ready build an entire month before shipping is unlikely to be a reality for most of you reading this.

 But don’t worry.
 We’re here to help make life easier for you!

-We’re going to show you exactly when you should be approaching the games review media depending on your situation.
+We’re going to show you exactly when you should be approaching the games to review media depending on your situation.

 We’ll be looking at the core factors that determine when you should start pitching your game for review and working our way outwards to handling environmental factors that may be beyond your control.